-The African sound is by far the most exciting thought-provoking piece of art.
+The African sound and music is by far the most exciting thought-provoking piece of art.
 According to music legends and global influencers, the continent is blessed with an abundance of natural resources and talents that create a very unique sound.
 Like sounds from Asia, India and perhaps the Middle East, African music is highly rhythmic, consisting of complex patterns which often involve one rhythm played against another to create a unique sound.
 Beyond its rhythmic nature, the African sound becomes extremely distinctive from the western sound as it doesn’t follow any harmonious fashion.
 It aims to express life in all its entirety, in all aspects through the medium of sound.

 For these reasons, the late South African president and apartheid hero, Nelson Mandela said of the African sound as, “The curious beauty of the African music is that it uplifts even as it tells a sad tale.
 You may be poor, you may have only a ramshackle house, you may have lost your job, but that song gives you hope.”
 This is exactly what African music represents.
 It is food to the soul, a reason patrons across the globe infuse elements of the sound in their tune.
 No matter how you want to put it, the uniqueness of tunes from Africa is distinct.

 It is believed that one of the most important influences on 20th-century music was from African-Americans who infused a rhythmic culture to sound despite being in the shackles of segregation.
 Blues was created during that period.
 This music genre evolved from the horror, torture and cries of African slaves working whiles chanting.
 Today, Blues is a genre, well circulated across the globe with an influence on jazz, rock and classical music.
 The influence of jazz cannot be underestimated as it has transformed the world scene.